What training method do we use?

 Why aren’t we all positive?

-In the long run it just doesn’t work.
+In the long run it just doesn’t work on all dogs.
 You can’t build the all-around affectionate and obedient companion we all want with just one tool.
 It just isn’t natural – no mother in nature, human, dog, or any other animal, uses this one-sided approach.
 While behaviors are strengthened with positive reinforcement, you must use some form of correction if you want an undesirable behavior to go away.
 Were you (or your children) raised without ANY consequences?

 So, where does compulsion come in?